 The Holy Spirit or my conscience?

 Each and everyone has a conscience.
-It is the reason why people often say, “Something told me ”.
+It is the reason why people often say, “Something told me.”
 We were born with it, and we grow with it.
 Conscience is that part of a human being that is morally aware.
 It condones or excuses our actions.
-It makes us judgmental, leading to either commendation or condemnation of ourselves or others-Romans 2:14-15.
+It makes us judgmental, leading to either commendation or condemnation of ourselves and others (Romans 2:14-15).

 Human beings are spirit beings.
 We have a soul, and we live in a body.
 Conscience is an intangible aspect of man, including the soul, mind, and emotions.
 It is an evaluative instinct.
-In ( Proverbs 20:27 AMP), conscience is the spirit of man and the lamp of God.
+In ( Proverbs 20:27 AMP), conscience is man’s spirit and God’s lamp.

 But conscience should not be confused with the Holy Spirit who resides in those who are saved through Jesus Christ -Luke 3:16.
 The comprehensive role of the Holy Spirit in the life of a believer is outlined in John 14:16-17 and 14:26.
 The Holy Spirit also convicts the world (the unbeliever) concerning sin-John 16:8-11.